05 — Local Resource Guides

 Beyond the physical infrastructure, Boulder's climbing community offers:

-A young man wades in the water while tubing on Boulder Creek in Boulder, Colorado.
-Tubing is just one of many water sports fitness enthusiasts can experience in Boulder.
+A young man wades in the water while tubing in Boulder Creek in Boulder, Colorado.

 Water-Based Activities